No-CQRT/SSDSHBRD/README.md

 A really Super Simple Dashboard; monitor items via MQTT websocket directly from browser

 ## Features:
-- Single static HTML page: use the [GitHub page ](https://no-cqrt.github.io/SSDSHBRD/) or host everywhere you like it.
+- Static HTML pages: use the [GitHub page ](https://no-cqrt.github.io/SSDSHBRD/) or host everywhere you like it.
 - No Database required.
 Parameters are stored in Browser's LocalStorage
 - Export / import config via TXT file or copy and paste
 - Display values as String or Boolean (red/green)